-In December 2018, USA Gymnastics (USAG) filed for Chapter 11 bankruptcy protection, claiming, in part, that it was “expedite resolutions of claims” filed by survivors of Larry Nassar’s sexual abuse.
+In December 2018, USA Gymnastics (USAG) filed for Chapter 11 bankruptcy protection, claiming, in part, that it was to “expedite resolutions of claims” filed by survivors of Larry Nassar’s sexual abuse.

 USAG has been criticized for how it handled complaints and many victims have said they feel betrayed by the institution.
 The organization has said it would be working to protect the safety of athletes and help them heal, yet survivors say they have not seen any steps made toward this promise.
 It seems last Thursday was no different.

-In accordance with the bankruptcy code, creditors, including the survivors, able to ask the USAG questions under oath.
+In accordance with the bankruptcy code, creditors, including the survivors, were able to ask the USAG questions under oath.
 Unfortunately, they walked away from the hearing with a lot of unanswered questions.

-Chief Financial Officer Scott Shollenbarger was the only USAG employee in attendance accompanied by legal counsel. replied to several questions by citing that he has only been the CFO since last July.
+Chief Financial Officer Scott Shollenbarger was the only USAG employee in attendance accompanied by legal counsel.
+Shollenbarger replied to several questions by citing that he has only been the CFO since last July.
 When asked what the organization plans to do to identify more abusers and their victims, Shollenbarger said he didn’t know.
 He went on to say that the Board of Directors would be better suited to answer many of the questions.
 Even when asked about financial issues, such as the bankruptcy, analysis of claims, severance payments, and insurance coverage, Shollenbarger said that he needed to ask the Board.
 If the Board had the answers, why weren’t they in attendance?

 USAG has been avoiding accountability for years.
 Survivors have said that the organization turned a blind eye to allegations of sexual assault by Larry Nassar for years and failed to protect athletes.
 Rather than focusing on the well-being of gymnasts, it prioritized winning medals.
-They said they were discouraged from speaking up and feared doing so would result in not be selected to compete the world and Olympic teams.
+They said they were discouraged from speaking up and feared doing so would result in not be selected to compete for the world and Olympic teams.
 Even after the allegations against Nassar surfaced, these victims said the entity preferred to keep the investigation of a serial predator quiet.

 After Nassar was sentenced to up to 175 years in prison, the USAG said that it was sorry that any athlete was harmed and that the organization would be focusing every day on creating a culture where athletes would be encouraged to speak up.
 However, when the bankruptcy hearing gave survivors that chance, their questions went unanswered.